marrious11/marrious11/mimic11.md

+###  TIPS for Contributing to Open source :)

+- [ ]  How to understand already existing code in open source project?
+What are fundamentals of repository? [explore and understand large codebases](https://pncnmnp.github.io/blogs/oss-guide.html) && watch [video here](https://www.youtube.com/watch?v=kA1T0zDPtQo)
+- [ ] How to Search issues and pull request  go to [GitHub-Docs](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests)
+- [ ]

+<hr><hr>

 # My Academic School Calender 2022/2023
 > The lick below is a copy of Link to my official academic calendar for your *next* school term: